Virginia Well Owner Network

-If you are a Virginia Cooperative Extension Agent interested in becoming a Master Well Owner or conducting a drinking water clinic, please contact the coordinator.
+If you are a Virginia Cooperative Extension agent interested in becoming part of the Well Owner Network or conducting a drinking water clinic, please contact the coordinator.

-Who should consider being a Master Well Owner volunteer and why?
+Who should consider being part of the Well Owner Network and why?
 Anyone interested in learning more about proper location, construction, and maintenance of water wells, springs and cisterns, who is interested in educating others about these topics.
 Ideal volunteers have their own well, spring or cistern.

 - Proper Well Location & Construction